algeboy/Glassbox/README.md

 ## Countable

-A minimal demonstration of a of a category of countable sets.
+A minimal demonstration of a category of countable sets.
 This is created as an abstract category of functions between natural numbers and intervals.
 This is a skeleton category so it is categorically equivalent to $Sets$ for the Zermelo Set Theory without Replacement or Choice.
 However, as this is a minimal example we do not include most of the necessary enrichments to explore a Set Theory.
 In particular we do not expose topos properties.

 As it is an abstract category it involves only its functions called `ConFun` for "constructable functions".